wedeling/FabUQCampaign/README.md

  &nbsp;&nbsp;&nbsp;&nbsp;`ade_exec: "$fab_home/plugins/FabUQCampaign/examples/advection_diffusion/run_ADE.py"`

-6.(continued) We then use FabSim to run the ensemble via:
+6. (continued) We then use FabSim to run the ensemble via:

  ```python
  run_FabUQ_ensemble(my_campaign.campaign_dir)
  ```
+6. (continued) the subroutine `run_FabUQ_campaign` is located in the same file as the example script.

 7. Afterwards, post-processing tasks in EasyVVUQ can be undertaken via:
 ```python